Available Data Options in CPV Lab Pro

 In your Stats page you need to make the Extra Token columns visible first from the Columns dropdown control and then these columns will appear in reports like in the image below:

-- notice the Category and Connection columns that were captured in the example above using Token 1 and Token 2
+- notice the Custom Tokens columns that were captured in the example above using Token 1 and Token 2

 2. Data captured internally